 The Meatpacking Industry in Rural America During the COVID-19 Pandemic

-The meatpacking industry has received increased attention in recent months, as plants began to witness outbreaks of the Coronavirus (COVID-19) at very high rates, with some plants temporarily shutting down.
+There was increased attention to the meatpacking industry recently as high rates of outbreaks of the coronavirus (COVID-19) caused some meatpacking plants to temporarily shut down.
 Just over 500,000 people work in the meatpacking industry in the United States.
-Many plants are in cities such as Sioux Falls, SD, where meatpacking constitutes just one of many major employers.
-However, several other plants are in much smaller municipalities such as Dakota City, NE, and Worthington, MN, where meatpacking represents the primary employer in the county.
+Many plants are in cities such as Sioux Falls, SD, where meatpacking is just one of many major employers.
+However, several other plants are in much smaller municipalities such as Dakota City, NE, and Worthington, MN, where meatpacking is the primary employer in the county.
 There are 56 counties in the United States—49 in rural (nonmetro) counties and 7 in urban (metro) counties—where meatpacking is estimated to account for more than 20 percent of all county employment.
 While these counties make up 2.5 percent of all rural counties and 0.6 percent of urban counties, they represent 19.0 percent and 2.9 percent, respectively, of all meatpacking employment in the United States.

 Even before the outbreak of COVID-19, the 49 rural meatpacking-dependent counties were facing a comparatively high prevalence of poverty.
-ERS defines high-poverty counties as those that have poverty rates of 20 percent or higher, using the 2014–2018 five-year estimates of the American Community Survey.
+ERS defines high-poverty counties as those with poverty rates of 20 percent or higher, using the 2014–18 five-year estimates of the American Community Survey.
 Using this definition, 34.7 percent of these meatpacking-dependent counties were defined as high-poverty counties, compared with 26.2 percent in all other rural counties in the country.